 YouTube Kids is a separate app with a curated library of content that has been reviewed and categorized by age group.
 It removes the riskiest features of standard YouTube — no comments, no live streaming, and a heavily filtered recommendation system.
 For children under 8, this is the safest YouTube experience available.

 Restricted Mode is a setting within the standard YouTube app and website.
 When enabled, it uses automated signals — video titles, descriptions, metadata, community flagging, and age restrictions — to hide content that may be inappropriate.
-It is designed for older children (roughly ages 8 and up) who have outgrown YouTube Kids but still need a safety layer.
-However, Restricted Mode is not foolproof.
-It filters most mature content, but user-generated videos can slip through when they are not properly flagged or categorized.
+It is designed for teens (13+) who need the full YouTube library with a safety layer.
+Restricted Mode is not foolproof — it filters most mature content, but user-generated videos can slip through.

 Feature comparison